Finiteness of the number of minimal atoms in Grothendieck categories: Proof of the main result

-Wu \cite{Wu} gave an example of a Grothendieck category with a noetherian generator which does not satisfy the condition Ab4*, that is, direct product is not exact.
+Wu \cite{MR1029695} gave an example of a Grothendieck category having a noetherian generator that does not satisfy the condition Ab4*, that is, direct products are not exact.
 In particular, the Grothendieck category is not equivalent to the category of right modules over a ring.
-We give a description of the minimal atoms of the Grothendieck category.
+We give a description of the minimal atoms of such Grothendieck categories.